 One of Chardonnay’s most fascinating attributes is its ability to adapt to diverse climates and soils, producing remarkably different expressions depending on where it is grown.

-The influence of terroir—climate, soil, and topography—plays a crucial role in shaping the flavor profile, acidity, and age-worthiness of Chardonnay wines.
+The influence of terroir, meaning climate, soil, and topography, plays a crucial role in shaping the flavor profile, acidity, and age-worthiness of any Chardonnay you’re considering.

 • Burgundy, France: The most prestigious Chardonnay-producing region, known for its limestone-rich soils that contribute to the wine’s high acidity and minerality.
 It includes sub-regions like Chablis, Côte de Beaune, and Mâconnais, producing wines that range from crisp and unoaked to rich and complex.